TrevorAvila/HomeworkPlanner/README.md

 With plans in the future to be an moblie application.

 #Usage\
 Once installed The user will be able to insert classes with the option to color code them.
+After they will be able to input the assignments as well as set completion and reminder indicators.

 #Contributing\